Directors: Nancy Blanning / Leslie Burchell-Fox, MSEd Director Emerita: Susan Howard, MA, MEd

 To begin this review:

-- Complete an Eligibility Review form (next available October 1, 2018) and submit it, along with the non-refundable $50 pre-application fee.
-Applications received without this fee will not be processed.
+- Complete an Eligibility Review form, either online or via a downloadable PDF, and submit it along with the non-refundable $50 pre-application fee.
+Eligibility Review forms received without this fee will not be processed.

-- Our Program Advisor will review your background and, within two weeks of receipt, will set up a phone consultation to discuss your candidacy.
+- A Program Director will review your background and, within two weeks of receipt, will set up a phone consultation to discuss your candidacy.

 - If it is determined that you are an eligible candidate, our Admissions Coordinator will then forward you a link to the Completion Track application form (electronic or paper version).